 As an educationist, she funds schools in tribal areas of Banswara.
 There are about 346 schools and 42,000 students.
 These schools have now spread to Tripura where there are 345 schools and 12254 students.
 Recently, she has adopted villages in Orissa.

 She is also funding an orphanage in Haridwar, where there are 98 girls; they nurture, educate get them married and provide them job opportunities.
 Some girls have become teachers.
 She is also funding Panini Kanya Vidyalaya in Varanasi.
 She helped with the betterment in infrastructure of the schools in tribal villages of Banswara by facilitating funds for toilets.

 She is the co-convener of GIA (Group of Intellectuals & Academicians) which was started in 2015.
 They take up different issues which are ailing the country.
-They have successfully published four magazines on the socio-cultural events of India.
+They have successfully published four magazines on the socio-cultural events of India and also publish their fact finding reports that are presented to authorities.
 They hold seminars, discussions in universities, and empower girls in colleges all over the country.
 GIA has also educated girls of Delhi University regarding the different schemes started by the current government which are women friendly.

 She has been working for women and girls belonging to the vulnerable and marginalized sections of the society that are living in tribal areas.
 When she started on her endeavor there were no roads to the villages, to hire one teacher was an impossible task, and now the area is flourishing.

 Along with education in tribal areas she is also working to arrange medical facilities like vaccinations, polio drops and have been holding classes to teach them about hygiene, sanitation and arranging for doctors to give them a talk.

 She has made efforts towards environmental protection by planting trees in urban areas, and creating awareness amongst children by assigning them the responsibility of nurturing the plants.